 Scott's Plan for Getting the Best Airfare (not good plan for large groups over 15).

-1.The best fares are only obtained if you are willing to buy NOW when you find your price.
+1.The best fares are only obtained if you are willing to buy NOW on an airline website when you find your price.
 That means you already have money from your team members, or you have a VERY FIRM commitment from them so that you can buy on credit card on their word.
 Big problems can result when you buy non-refundable tickets (and they will by far be the cheapest) and then your team member does not pay and you or the church is left holding the bag.
 This makes the church become a bill collector and that can get ugly.
 So be sure you get your money in order first.
 Also you must have their names as they appear on their drivers licence (or passport), and birthdate.

 2. Ok, now you have all the info above and clearance to spend money.
 Go to www.orbitz.com, type in your dates and check prices.
 Let's say they show a $650 r/t fare on United.
 I then go direct to the United Airlines web site.
 I prefer to buy from the airline direct rather from an agency like Orbitz or Expedia or Travelocity.
 Orbitz or Expedia are no problem if you don't have to make changes or cancel.
 But if you have to make changes or cancel, it is much easier to do business direct with the airline.
 One other hint here: It is best to call your credit card company before you purchase a bunch of tickets and let them know that you are about to spend a certain amount on a certain airline's tickets.